epicoon/lx-core/README.md

   Three context variables are available while writing snippet code:
   * App - the application object
   * Plugin - the plugin object to which the snippet belongs
   * Snippet - snippet object.
 It has property `widget` which is the instance of the `lx.Box` class.
-It also has the `clientParams` property, a JS-object that will be available on the client side.
+It also has the `attributes` property, a JS-object that will be available on the client side.

   Two context variables are available while writing functoion for client-side snippet code:
   * Plugin - the plugin object to which the snippet belongs
   * Snippet - snippet object.
 It has property `widget` which is the instance of the `lx.Box` class.
-It also has the `clientParams` property, a JS-object that can contain fields defined on the server side.
+It also has the `attributes` property, a JS-object that can contain fields defined on the server side.

   Snippets are built from widgets.
 Snippets can include other snippets.
 Example:
   ```js